A Guide to Integrated Circuit Topographies

 - A certificate issued by the Registrar of Topographies stating that the topography has been registered in accordance with the Integrated Circuit Topography Act.

 - Canadian Intellectual Property Office (CIPO)

-- An agency of Industry Canada that administers Canada's intellectual property legislation and regulations regarding patents, trademarks, copyright, industrial designs and integrated circuit topographies.
+- An agency of Innovation, Science and Economic Development Canada that administers Canada's intellectual property legislation and regulations regarding patents, trademarks, copyright, industrial designs and integrated circuit topographies.